 By keeping the conversation going after the Fashion Week excitement, you’ll be able to remind them of the points they have waiting for them often.
 Not only that, but you’ll be at the forefront of these shoppers’ minds when they’re looking for their next catwalk dupe.

-All in all, seasonal events, such as Fashion Week, offer the perfect opportunity to engage an active customer base.
+All in all, seasonal events, such as Fashion Week, offer the perfect opportunity to engage an active customer base and create great customer loyalty programs in retail.
 They’re out on the hunt for the next best fashion fad, so capture them while their interest is piqued.
 But don’t let your hard work end there.
 Be sure to plan out a clever retention strategy to keep them coming back to you once the thrill of fashion week has faded.
 Check out our Quick Guide to Customer Retention to learn how to keep the customer base returning to your store time and time again.

 By signing up, you agree to our terms and conditions.